 About Visa-Free Entry: Indian citizens get visa-free entry if they show a return ticket or a visa for the next destination.

-One of the last frontiers on planet Earth, Antarctica is a place that appeals to everyone for its mighty glaciers, large breeding grounds for Penguins, icy white landscape, harsh, remote landscapes and much more.
+One of the last frontiers on planet Earth, Antarctica is a place that appeals to everyone for its mighty glaciers, large breeding grounds for Penguins, icy white landscape, harsh, remote landscapes and much more to experience on every cruise to Antarctica.
 You can enter this uninhabited continent (nearly all of it with the exception of some small territories) from either New Zealand, Argentina, Chile, South Africa or USA.

 About Visa-Free Entry: Since no one lives on this continent, there is no visa regime as yet and most countries get free passage.
 We Indians can also visit this exotic ice land without a visa.